Analysis of Multiple Long-Run Relations in Panel Data Models: Introduction

-Denoting the first $r_{0}$ eigenvectors of $\mathbf{Q}_{\bar{w}\bar{w}}$ by $ \mathbf{\hat{\beta}}_{j0},$ for $j=1,2,...,r_{0}$, we then consider structural estimation of the long run relations assuming they are subject to $r_{0}\times r_{0}$ exact identifying restrictions.
-Assuming $r_{0}$ is known, we derive the asymptotic distribution of the exactly identified long run relations and propose consistent estimators for their covariance matrices that does not require estimation of the dynamics of individual $ \mathbf{w}_{it}$ processes; thus allowing us to test restrictions on the elements of the exactly identified cointegrating relations with relatively short $T$.
-The identified long run relations are shown to be consistent and asymptotically normally distributed as $n$ and $T$ $\rightarrow \infty $ jointly such that $T\approx n^{d}$.
+Denoting the first $r_{0}$ eigenvectors of $\mathbf{Q}_{\bar{w}\bar{w}}$ by $ \mathbf{\hat{\beta}}_{j0},$ for $j=1,2,...,r_{0}$, we then consider structural estimation of the long-run relations assuming they are subject to $r_{0}\times r_{0}$ exact identifying restrictions.
+Assuming $r_{0}$ is known, we derive the asymptotic distribution of the exactly identified long-run relations and propose consistent estimators for their covariance matrices that does not require estimation of the dynamics of individual $ \mathbf{w}_{it}$ processes; thus allowing us to test restrictions on the elements of the exactly identified long-run relations with relatively short $ T$.
+The identified long-run relations are shown to be consistent and asymptotically normally distributed as $n$ and $T$ $\rightarrow \infty $ jointly such that $T\approx n^{d}$.
 For consistency only $d>0$ is required, but for asymptotic normality a faster relative rate of $d>1/2$ is required.
 Many panel time series estimation and inference procedures require $d>1$ ($ n/T\rightarrow 0$).
-Our requirement $d>1/2$ indicates that the procedure should work well with large $n$ and moderate $T$ allowing one to estimate multiple cointegrating vectors in such cases, without estimating short-run dynamics.
+Our requirement $d>1/2$ indicates that the procedure should work well with large $n$ and moderate $T$ allowing one to estimate the coefficients of multiple long-run relations in such cases, without estimating short-run dynamics.